LostBeard/SpawnDev.BlazorJS.Cryptography/README.md

 A .Net cryptography library that runs in Blazor WebAssembly apps and in .Net Web APIs.

 ### The problem this library solves
 Microsoft's System.Security.Cryptography library does not work in Blazor WebAssembly.
-This library uses the browser's built in cryptography libraries [Crypto](https://developer.mozilla.org/en-US/docs/Web/API/Crypto) and [SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto) when running on the browser and Microsoft's System.Security.Cryptography libraries when running on Windows and Linux.
+This library uses the browser's built in [Crypto](https://developer.mozilla.org/en-US/docs/Web/API/Crypto) and [SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto) cryptography libraries when running in the browser and Microsoft's System.Security.Cryptography libraries when running on Windows and Linux.

 ### Features
 - AES-GCM - symmetric encryption and decryption